Quick Legal Facts

 Violations of the state “switchblade” prohibition, the possession of knives in public transport terminals and airports, and the undetectable knife statute are punishable by up to six months confinement and/or a fine of $1000.
 Unlawful possession of a dirk or dagger or possession of one of the other various restricted knives is punishable by confinement up to one year.
 Possession of an unlawful knife on school grounds or in a state or local public building is also punishable by confinement for up to one year.

-Updated May 12, 2020 by Daniel C. Lawson
+Updated May 25, 2021, by Daniel C. Lawson

-For additional detailed discussion about legal and illegal knives in California, you are welcome to view this guide developed by a California criminal defense attorney.
+For an additional detailed discussion about legal and illegal knives in California, you are welcome to view this guide developed by a California criminal defense attorney.
 A Guide to Switchblades, Dirks and Daggers 2nd Edition 2015 How to tell if a knife is “illegal” by Dmitry Stadlin.
 Our thanks to Mr. Stadlin for including AKTI’s Approved Knife Definitions in his document and allowing our members access to this guide.

 Court Case Summaries: